Growth in groups: ideas and perspectives: Introduction

 \subsection{Main results covered.}

-Our focus will lie on the ideas behind the main growth results, going from $\SL_2(\mathbb{Z}/p\mathbb{Z})$ (\cite{Hel08}, reexamined in the light of \cite{HeSL3}, \cite{BGT}, \cite{PS}) up to new work on the symmetric group \cite{HS}.
+Our focus will lie on the ideas behind the main growth results, going from $\SL_2(\mathbb{Z}/p\mathbb{Z})$ (\cite{Hel08}, reexamined in the light of \cite{HeSL3}, \cite{BGT}, \cite{PS}) up to new work on the symmetric group \cite{MR3152942}.
 We will be able to give essentially complete proofs of Theorems \ref{thm:main08} to \ref{thm:hs} below.

 In particular, this includes Thm.~\ref{thm:bg} (Bourgain-Gamburd), the result that set a paradigm on how to prove expansion starting from a result on growth in groups.
-We will spend less time on the applications of expansion, as that has been well covered elsewhere \cite{KowBourbaki}, \cite{MR2869010}.
-(See also the notes by Kowalski \cite{Konline} and Tao \cite{Tonline}.)
+We will spend less time on the applications of expansion; while that is undoubtedly a rich topic, it is one whose developments to date have been well covered in \cite{KowBourbaki} and \cite{MR2869010}.
+The notes \cite{Konline} and \cite{Tonline} treat some of the material in the present survey as well as some applications.